 Stop the Surge

-You can’t literally prevent the surge that often happens during a storm, but you can safeguard your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
-Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a jump in the line voltage.
+You can’t literally stop the surge that often happens during a storm, but you can safeguard your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
+Install a high-quality surge protector where any large appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a jump in the line voltage.
 This will help shield the electrical components in your heating and air conditioning equipment that the power surge could hurt.
-Make sure you never touch any electrical components, and request professional help if you are not comfortable using surge protectors properly.
+Make sure you never touch any electrical components, and request expert help if you are not comfortable using surge protectors properly.

 This, Too, Shall Pass